su-res/suresh/README.md

 My current focus is on completing my computer engineering degree and gaining practical experience in app development.
 I am actively seeking opportunities to contribute to innovative projects and enhance my skills.

 ---

-### Side Projects

-Currently working on a personal blog where I share my experiences in coding, technology, and trekking adventures.
-The blog serves as a platform to connect with like-minded individuals and contribute to the tech community.

----